FedAVO: Improving Communication Efficiency in Federated Learning with African Vultures Optimizer: Experimental Evaluation

-From Figure \ref{fig:11} and Figure \ref{fig:12}, we can observe that our proposed method FedAVO has the most rapid learning curves to reach performance and outperforms state-of-the-art baseline algorithms.
-The aforementioned figures depict the performance comparison of FedAVO and other baseline FL algorithms on the CIFAR-10 dataset.
-In both data distribution settings, FedAVO outperforms the state-of-the-art baseline algorithms in terms of achieving higher accuracy and loss minimization.
-From the plots, we can observe that a higher number of tuning epochs favor FedAVO.
-In Figure \ref{fig:11}a and Figure \ref{fig:11}b, we perceive that FedAVO with 3 tuning epochs performs consistently better in both data distribution settings.
-Due to the advantage of having both local and global search techniques, FedAVO consistently performs better than FedPSO and FedGWO in both datasets.
-As shown in Figure \ref{fig:12}a and Figure \ref{fig:12}b, we can observe how FedAvg performs poorly in terms of loss minimization.
-On the contrary, FedAVO minimizes loss faster than other baseline algorithms, e.g., FedPSO, FedGWO.
+Figure \ref{fig:11} depicts the performance comparison of FedAVO and other baseline FL algorithms on the CIFAR-10 dataset.
+From Figure \ref{fig:11}(a), we perceive that FedAVO with 3 tuning epochs performs better in terms of achieving higher global model accuracy.
+Due to the advantage of having both local and global search techniques, FedAVO consistently performs better than FedPSO and FedGWO.
+As shown in Figure \ref{fig:11}(b), Vanilla FedAvg performs poorly in terms of loss minimization.
+On the contrary, FedAVO minimizes loss faster than the baseline algorithms, e.g., FedPSO, FedGWO.

+We also conduct empirical analysis on the LISA non-IID dataset, depicted in Figure \ref{fig:fashioncomp}(a) and \ref{fig:fashioncomp}(b).
+In this scenario, FedAVO and the baseline algorithms demonstrate comparable performance in terms of minimizing the loss function.
+However, regarding global model accuracy, FedAVO outperformed the other baseline algorithms, achieving superior results with only three hyperparameter tuning epochs.
+Finally, Figures \ref{fig:fashionmnistcor}(a) and \ref{fig:fashionmnistcor}(b) illustrate the performance of FedAVO on the Fashion MNIST dataset in Non-IID distribution.
+Notably, Both FedPSO and FedGWO show performance par with FedAVO with 3 tuning epoch.
+However, FedAVO shows marginal improvement in terms of loss minimization illustrated in \ref{fig:fashionmnistcor}(b).